nv-rp/qb-menu/README.md

         {
             header = "Main Title",
-            isMenuHeader = true, -- Set to true to make a nonclickable title },
+            isMenuHeader = true, -- Set to true to make a nonclickable title icon = "fas fa-gas-pump", -- Set this to any fontawesome icon!
+        },
         {
             header = "Sub Menu Button",